Abronia to Aquilegia Arabis to Callirhoe Calochortus to Cymopterus Dalea to Echinocactus

 12609.08 (W) ex Mex.
 A caudex-forming species with succulent, oblanceolate leaves and deep pink flowers.
 Of easiest culture, nearly everblooming.

-Haplopappus acaulis (Asteraceae) (5x12,Z4,P,C,1) ....................................................
-50 seeds / $3.50 01217.21 (W) Mono Co., CA, 11400ft, 3476m. (=Stenotus acaulis.)
+Haplopappus acaulis (Asteraceae) (6x12,Z4,P,C,3:6w) .................................................
+80 seeds / $4.00 01217.42 (W) Uintah Co., UT, 8080ft, 2463m.
 Prickly mats of sharp-tipped leaves produce many golden daisies on short stems in late spring.
-This population growing on gentle, E-facing slopes of dolomitic rubble.
+This population growing on gentle, NW-facing slopes of loam derived from quartzite.
+Photo

-Haplopappus macronema (24x35,Z3,P,C,3:6w) .........................................................
+Haplopappus macronema (Asteraceae) (24x35,Z3,P,C,3:6w) .......................................
 40 seeds / $3.50 56082.21 (W) Beaver Co., UT, 11100ft, 3384m. (=Ericameria discoidea.)
 A twiggy, alpine shrublet with narrow, crinkled leaves lining the white, tomentose stems.
 Bright yellow, rayless flowers terminate each stem late in the season.
 The entire plant has a fruity fragrance like pineapple.
 Photo

 Haplopappus cf. glutinosus (24x45,Z6,P,L,2) .......................................................................
 30 seeds / $3.50

-32563.17 (W) Ex Chile.
+32563.17 Ex Chile.
 Low shrubs with spatulate, toothed leaves bear 1" yellow daisy-flowers on long peduncles all summer until frost.

 Hereroa calycina (Aizoaceae) (7x18,Z6,P,L,1) ......................................................................
 40 seeds / $3.00